fab2s/YaEtl/README.md

 ### Joins

 YaEtl provides with all the necessary interfaces to implement Join operation in pretty much the same way a DBMS would (regular and left join).
 Under the hoods, this require to communicate some kind of record map for joiners to know what record to match in the process.
 YaEtl comes complete `PDO` implementation of Joinable Extractor (against single unique key).
 Use cases of such feature are endless, especially when you start considering that all the above patterns are fully combinable and even branchable.
+It is also important to note that YaEtl extractors support extracting records by batches even for joiners which could (and most likely should) be smaller than the extractor joined against (eg smaller sets for `WHERE IN` query types).

 ```bash
 +-----------+      +------------+